Flasher outlasts BHS underclassmen in Mandan opener

 Carter Bonogofsky led the way for the Bulldogs with 26 points in a game punctuated by transition baskets by Flasher and a boatload of 3-point attempts by the Demons, whose uptempo, shoot-first style was conducive to lots of points.

-“Let’s get out there and run, run, run, run and run some more,” Flasher coach Jamie Krenz said.
+“Let’s get out there and run, run, run, run and run some more,” Flasher coach Brian Nieuwsma said.
 “You have to have some poise.
 You want to play fast but not in a hurry.
 We did a pretty good job of that.”

 The Demons made 15 3-pointers and missed twice that number.
 But they were satisfied staying mostly on the perimeter and taking shots.
 Jenner Smude was the exception.
 While he led BHS with four 3-pointers, he also worked inside and ended the day with a team-high 20 points.